tommcgurl/frontend-resources/README.md

     + Written by Ari Lerner, co-runner of [ng-newsletter](http://www.ng-newsletter.com/) [(see Twitter section)](#twitter)
     + "The print version of the book is available through [Amazon](http://www.amazon.com/ng-book-The-Complete-Book-AngularJS/dp/099134460X/ref=tmm_pap_title_0?ie=UTF8&qid=1389643028&sr=8-1) and [Createspace](https://www.createspace.com/4572262)." - ng-book homepage
 - [Essential Javascript](http://www.amazon.com/Effective-JavaScript-Specific-Software-Development/dp/0321812182)
-    + This book covers goes deep into the workings of javascript and helps provide a better understanding when working with the language
+    + This book goes deep into the workings of javascript and helps provide a better understanding when working with the language
     + Also check out the [Javascript Jabber episode with the author, David Herman](http://devchat.tv/js-jabber/044-jsj-book-club-effective-javascript-with-david-herman)
 - [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS)
-    + This is an open source book that "dives deep into the core mechanisms of the Javascript language" - the readme
+    + This is an open source book series that "dives deep into the core mechanisms of the Javascript language" - the readme
     + You can read them all online for free or even buy the print copies
     + These books cover everything from the super basics in the book [_Up & Going_](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/README.md#you-dont-know-js-up--going) all the way to [_ES6 & Beyond_](https://github.com/getify/You-Dont-Know-JS/blob/master/es6%20&%20beyond/README.md#you-dont-know-js-es6--beyond)